-Facebook, Twitter, and Pinterest all have the technology to help you find lookalike audiences — people who match your buyer profile in terms of demographics, geography, stated interests, and online behaviour.
+Facebook, Twitter, Pinterest, and LinkedIn all have the technology to help you find lookalike audiences – people who match your buyer profile in terms of demographics, geography, stated interests, and online behaviour.
 By using their algorithms and automated tools, you can create ads targeted to those exact people.

 14. Enlist a social media influencer

 Your attendees are your biggest advocates.
 And within those ranks, you might find one or two that are extra influential.
 Find those attendees and motivate them to help you spread the word online.

 You can use technology tools like SocialLadder to find, manage, and capitalise on social influencers in your sphere.

 The highest echelon of “influencer marketing” is the paid brand ambassador.
 Seek out people with vast online influence – celebrities, subject matter experts, popular bloggers, YouTube stars.
 Enlist them (typically with financial compensation) to create strategic and timely posts about your event.

 16. Social media ticket giveaway